ustaxcourt/ef-cms/docsify/frontend.md

 ## Cerebral

-There are a lot of state management libraries out there for React, but we decided to use one called [CerebralJs](https://cerebraljs.com/docs/introduction/) which follows a declarative for our UI logic.
-The overview of cerebral is that our React components bind to Cerebral's state to determine what and when it should show certain components, and React invokes cerebral **sequences** when a user interacts with the UI or changes routes.
+There are many state management libraries out there for React, but we decided to use one called [CerebralJs](https://cerebraljs.com/docs/introduction/) which follows a declarative pattern for our UI logic.
+Broadly speaking, our React components bind to Cerebral's state to determine when and in which way it should show certain components, and React invokes Cerebral **sequences** when a user interacts with the UI or changes routes.

-The main benefit to **cerebral** is it allows us to be decoupled from React.
+The main benefit to **Cerebral** is it allows us to be decoupled from React.
 If our UIs are architected correctly, we should be able to switch from React to Vue or Angular with very little effort.
 Keep as much logic and state as possible out of our React components; let Cerebral manage it.

-### Sequences
+#### Sequences
 Cerebral sequences are the main mechanisms for running logic in our UI.
 A sequence is just an array of **actions**.
-Sequences have support of parallel executions and branching logic.
+Sequences support parallel executions and branching logic.

 Sequences are invoked whenever someone interacts with the UI.
-For example, when a user navigates to a certain page, such as `/case-detail/101-21`, our riot router will get notified of the route change and invoke a `gotoCaseDetailSequence`.
+For example, when a user navigates to a certain page, such as `/case-detail/101-21`, riot router will get notified of the route change and invoke a `gotoCaseDetailSequence`.
 A good way to think of a sequence is it is basically a more complex promise chain.

 Here is an example of a signOutSequence in our application: